cityofaustin/Residential-Permitting/index.md

 projects_button_text: View all projects
 limit_projects_to: 6
 resources_title: Resources
-resources_summary_markdown: Here are some cool resources
+resources_summary_markdown: 'Use these resources to help you apply for a permit.&nbsp;'
 resources_list_url: /resources
 toolkit_title: Residential Toolkit
 toolkit_summary_markdown: Are you changing or adding to your home?
 Check out our detailed permitting guides for some examples of common Austin residential projects.